MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/acr-template.md

 ---
-title: Use a Docker template pipeline to build and push images to Azure Container Registry
+title: Use Docker YAML to build and push images to Azure Container Registry
-description: Learn how to use the Azure Pipelines Docker template to create a YAML pipeline that builds and pushes a Docker image to Azure Container Registry. ms.topic: tutorial ms.assetid: 2ae9bd01-22ff-4147-a5bb-24d884812635 ms.author: ericvan
+description: Use an Azure Pipelines Docker template to create a YAML pipeline that builds and pushes a Docker image to Azure Container Registry. ms.topic: tutorial ms.assetid: 2ae9bd01-22ff-4147-a5bb-24d884812635 ms.author: ericvan